-Marsha Razin z”l Book and Film Club will meet April 8, 2024 at 7:30 p.m. to discuss A Play for the End of the World by Jai Chakrabarti.
+The Marsha Razin z”l Book & Film Club will meet December 16 at 7:30 p.m. to discuss The Heaven and Earth Grocery Store by James McBride.

 Our Book and Film Club is open to all interested adults in the area.
 All meetings and materials are in English.
 The meetings will be held on the second Monday of each month, unless otherwise indicated.
 When are discussing a book, the meeting will start at 7:30 p.m.
 When we watch a film, the meeting will start at 7:15 p.m.